marrow/cinje/README.rst

 The default replacement operator is a Python expression surrounded by ``${`` and ``}``.
 In the generated code your expression will be wrapped in a call to ``_escape()`` which defaults to the ``escape`` function imported from the ``cinje.helpers`` module.
 If ``markupsafe`` is installed its escaping function will be used, otherwise the Python- standard ``html.escape`` function will be used.
+Please see the `MarkupSafe <https://pypi.python.org/pypi/MarkupSafe>`_ documentation for a full description of the additional capabilities it offers.
 The result is appended to the current buffer.

 ============================= ================================ ================================
 cinje                         Python                           Result